 Contact a NYC Wage and Hour Lawyer Today

 This is an unusual case, but it does illustrate the kinds of legal challenges faced by workers seeking to vindicate their rights in court.
-If you need help from a qualified New York employment attorney, contact the Law Offices of White, Nisar & Hilferty, LLP, today.
+If you need help from a qualified New York employment attorney, contact the Law Offices of Nisar Law Group, P.C., today.